chuckmasterson/chuckmasterson.github.io/_posts/2020-03-19-j-what-river-said.md

   - Deep Island
 excerpt: |
-  If I hadn’t been looking for the sign, I probably would’ve gone right past it---a little brown one by the side of the trail that said <span class='small-caps'>walk in campsite</span>.
+  If I hadn’t been looking for the sign, I probably would’ve gone right past it---a little brown one by the side of the trail that said <span class='smallcaps'>walk in campsite</span>.
 I slowed to a stop and took my bike by the handlebars down off the pavement and into woods that fairly sighed with spring.
 ---